1. Business Services

 One of the best ways to evaluate a patent service is to investigate the company’s success rate.
 It’s not always easy to find this information, but it is a valuable measure of a company’s worth.

-• Number of patents: Ask the company for names and patent numbers for all the patents they have helped inventors secure in the last several months.
-A good company should at least have 2-4 secured patents a month, preferably more.
+Ask the company for names and patent numbers for all the patents they have helped inventors secure in the last several months.
+A good company should at least have two to four secured patents a month, preferably more.
+It should also be able to tell you what percentage of clients were able to secure a patent and which retailers it has partnerships with.

 Does the company work with attorneys?